DEADLINE ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That a Class Action Lawsuit Has Been Filed Against Golar LNG Limited and Encourages Investors to Contact the Firm

-NEW YORK, Nov.
-17, 2020 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Golar LNG Limited ( GLNG) securities between April 30, 2020 September 24, 2020 (the “Class Period”).
+Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Golar LNG Limited (NASDAQ: GLNG) securities between April 30, 2020 September 24, 2020 (the “Class Period”).
 Investors have until November 23, 2020 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On September 24, 2020, media reported that the Chief Executive Officer (“CEO”) of Golar’s joint venture, Hygo Energy Transition Ltd. (“Hygo”), was involved in a bribery network investigated in Brazil’s Operation Car Wash.